potassco/clorm/docs/clorm/factbase.rst

 A Container for Facts
 ---------------------

-Clorm provides the ``FactBase`` as a container class for storing and querying facts. ``FactBase`` behaves much like a normal Python container except that it can only contain instances of Predicate (or it's sub-classes) and has database-like query mechanism.
+Clorm provides the ``FactBase`` class as a container for storing and querying facts.
+A ``FactBase`` can behave much like a normal Python ``set`` object except for two caveats: firstly, it can only contain instances of ``Predicate`` sub-classes, and secondly, it has a database-like query mechanism.

 .. code-block:: python

-   from clorm import *
+   from clorm import Predicate, ConstantField, StringField, FactBase

    class Person(Predicate):
       id = ConstantField